s-sohani/knowledge/Data Intensive/4- Encoding and Evolution.md

 ## JSON, XML, and Binary Variants
 They are widely known, widely supported, and almost as widely disliked.
 JSON, XML, and CSV are textual formats, and thus somewhat human-readable. they also have some subtle problems:
 - In XML and CSV, you cannot distinguish between a number and a string and JSON doesn’t distinguish integers and floating-point numbers.
+This is a problem when dealing with large numbers; for example, integers greater than 2 pow 53 cannot be exactly represented in an IEEE 754 double-precision floating- point number, so such numbers become inaccurate when parsed in a language that uses floating-point numbers (such as JavaScript).
+A solution is use decimal string.
+- They don’t support binary strings, people get around this limitation by encoding the binary data as text using Base64. it’s somewhat hacky and increases the data size by 33%.
 -